-The Certificate in American Studies is a multi-disciplinary program offered at the Georgetown University in Qatar.
-It focuses on the American experience and its influence on politics.
+The Certificate in American Studies (CAST) is a multi-disciplinary program offered at GU-Q. It focuses on the American experience and its influence on politics.
 The program provides students with an understanding of the historic development of the American people and the evolution of American society.
 It explores political, cultural, economic, religious, and social themes across a variety of disciplines, as well as the activities of American institutions, at home and abroad.

 As an interdisciplinary program, American Studies: